 Do you have foreign investments in a country that has oil as a major source of income?
 This would be another opportunity to sell an oil ETF to protect you from downside risk.

 You also have the option of purchasing an inverse oil ETF which tracks the price of oil or an oil index in the opposite direction.
-Inverse ETFs make sense for investors who want to short oil, but can't sell ETFs due to margin or account restrictions.
+Inverse ETFs can make sense for investors who want to short oil, but they can't sell ETFs due to margin or account restrictions.

 Inverse ETFs come with very high risk.
 They can help hedge against a down market, such as allowing you to profit off a steep drop in oil price, but they can also lose you money if the price goes back up.
 Keep your risk tolerance in mind before investing.

 You might consider investing directly in oil companies, but make sure you have expert advice.
 The firm or individual who's arranging your investment should be registered with the Securities and Exchange Commission and be a Financial Industry Regulatory Authority (FINRA) member.
 Both offer online tools that will let you look into anyone you're considering.

 Another strategy that may help protect your oil ETF investments is trading oil ETF options.
 This could work in your favor if you don't want to close your ETF positions but want some short-term exposure or protection.

 Otherwise, the Federal Reserve Bank of St. Louis regularly updates crude oil prices on its website to help you track them if you determine that staying in ETFs is your best option.